Former Tata chairman says he will not seek chairmanship of Tata Sons

 The December order by National Company Law Appellate Tribunal (NCLAT) called the appointment of N Chandrasekaran, after Mistry’s removal, illegal and also asked Ratan Tata not to interfere with matters of the company.

 Tata Sons appealed the NCLAT ruling in the Supreme Court this week.
-A handful of Tata group companies, including its crown jewel Tata Consultancy Services Ltd, have also appealed the decision.
+A handful of Tata group companies, including its crown jewel Tata Consultancy Services Ltd (TCS.NS), have also appealed the decision.

 “As an 18.37% shareholder, it is in our own interest to ensure the group’s long-term success,” Mistry said.